Enrique1987/databricks/01_01_Data_Enginner_Associate/Data-Enginner-Associate-Theorie.md

 User Defined Functions allow users to define their own transformations on Spark DataFrames
 - Can´t be optimized by Catalyst Optimizer
 - Function is serialized ans sent to executors
-- Row data is deserializd from Spark´s native binary format to pass to the UDF, and the results are serialized back into Spark´s native format.
+- Row data is deserializd FROM Spark´s native binary format to pass to the UDF, and the results are serialized back into Spark´s native format.
 - For Python UDF´s additional interprocess communication overhead between the executor and a Python interpreter running on each worked node.